llbbl/raindrop-import-scripts/docs/tasks.md

 - [x] Add support for additional import sources (Chrome bookmarks, Firefox bookmarks)
 - [x] Implement direct API import to Raindrop.io
-- [ ] Implement filtering options for imports (by tag, date, etc.)
+- [x] Implement filtering options for imports (by tag, date, etc.)
-- [ ] Add support for custom CSV field mapping
+- [x] Add support for custom CSV field mapping
 - [ ] Implement a preview mode to see what will be imported
+- [ ] Refactor existing Python scripts to an object-oriented design:
+  - Convert procedural scripts into classes
+  - Convert common utility functions into classes where it makes sense
+  - Update associated unit tests to align with the new object-oriented structure.

 ## Performance and Scalability